oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/hostpipes/README.md

    ```
    CL_CONTEXT_MPSIM_DEVICE_INTELFPGA=1 ./hostpipes.fpga_sim <input_file> [-o=<output_file>]
    ```
+> **Note**: Running this sample on an actual FPGA device requires a BSP that supports host pipes.
+As there are currently no commercial BSPs with such support, only the IP Authoring flow is enabled for this code sample.

 ### On Windows

 1. Run the sample on the FPGA emulator (the kernel executes on the CPU).